 The overall state vaccine equity map below shows the percent of the population age 18 and older that has been vaccinated by census tract over time in the entire state.

-The state was only able to provide county-level data on doses administered, not population vaccinated.
+Until May 2021, the state was only able to provide county-level data on doses administered, not population vaccinated.
 In order to make these comparable, CHI used the ratio of vaccine administration to doses where known and applied this to all counties in the state.
-See Vaccine Equity Map Categories by Date for the detailed vaccination rate ranges.
+See Vaccine Equity Map Categories for the detailed vaccination rate ranges.
+For all months thereafter, percent of total population vaccinated by census tract were used.

 The equity considerations map below shows various demographic indicators that impact health by census tract.